fresel/cf-weather-data/README.md

 # CF Weather Data

-CF Weather Data is a service providing weather data for the provided coordinates via a REST API.
+CF Weather Data is a REST API service that provides weather information for specified coordinates.
+By supplying latitude and longitude, users can retrieve current weather conditions or a 5-day forecast for any location.

 ## Table of Contents
 - [Overview](#overview)